ANNUAL CHAPTER EVENTS

 Maggiano's Little Italy Restaurant

 The Richmond Chapter's Annual Retreat to plan programs for children.

 The Richmond Chapter sponsors every Spring a college connection tour where we take high school students to visit Historically Black Colleges and Universities.
 This is an opportunity for the students to learn about the reach history of the schools, tour the campus and dormitority and get a "real" college expreience.

 AFRICAN AMERICAN READ IN

-The Richmond Chapter members particpate yearly in our Mid-Atlantic Regional Initative in which we read to students in Elementary School the first week in February books from African American Authors.
+The Richmond Chapter members participate yearly in our Mid-Atlantic Regional Initiative in which we read to students in Elementary School the first week in February books from African American Authors.
 The Richmond Chapter also donates books to the schools that they read to each year.
 The Richmond Chapter has donated over 1,000 books to Richmond Public Schools.